nodejs/node/doc/api/addons.md

 NODE_MODULE_INIT(/* exports, module, context */) {
   Isolate* isolate = context->GetIsolate();

-  // Create a new instance of AddonData for this instance of the addon.
+  // Create a new instance of `AddonData` for this instance of the addon and
+  // tie its life cycle to that of the Node.js environment.
-  AddonData* data = new AddonData(isolate, exports);
+  AddonData* data = new AddonData(isolate);

-  // Wrap the data in a v8::External so we can pass it to the method we expose.
+  // Wrap the data in a `v8::External` so we can pass it to the method we
+  // expose.
   Local<External> external = External::New(isolate, data);

-  // Expose the method "Method" to JavaScript, and make sure it receives the
+  // Expose the method `Method` to JavaScript, and make sure it receives the
   // per-addon-instance data we created above by passing `external` as the
-  // third parameter to the FunctionTemplate constructor. exports->Set(context,
+  // third parameter to the `FunctionTemplate` constructor. exports->Set(context,
                String::NewFromUtf8(isolate, "method", NewStringType::kNormal)
                   .ToLocalChecked(),